LogtalkDotOrg/logtalk.org/_pages/tools.md

 -   Calls to all-solutions predicates with existentially qualified variables not occurring in the qualified goal
 -   Calls to all-solutions predicates with no shared variables between template and goal
 -   Calls to `bagof/3` and `setof/3` where the goal argument contains singleton variables
+-	Calls to `findall/3` used to backtrack over all solutions of a goal
 -	Calls to standard predicates that have more efficient alternatives
 -   Entity, predicate, and variable names not following official coding guidelines
 -   Variable names that differ only on case